MURPH 2025

 1:05 :: Time cap for all work inside the gym

-We will have chalk, sunglasses, tape, etc. for sale if you need those on the day-of.
+We’ll have chalk, sunglasses, tape, and other goodies available for sale if you need a last-second assist.

 Scaling and Modifications

-Here are some common ways to modify Murph:
+Here are some common ways to modify and still get all the glory:

 -